 Lake Tahoe may be most well known for its exceptional skiing, but the actual namesake lake is a wonder all on its own.
 Situated between California and Nevada, this massive freshwater lake is also the largest Alpine Lake in North America.
 Fido is welcome to join you for playtime at North Zephyr Cove Beach.
 This dog beach is pretty popular on the weekends, which is great if your pup is a party animal.
 If you prefer to spend a quiet day with Fido, visit the beach during a weekday or try a pet-friendly SUP trip out on the lake.
 Bring water shoes because even though the beach is sandy, the ground is rocky past the shoreline.
 Pack a picnic (watermelon pupsicles, anyone?) to enjoy after your pup has worked up an appetite playing in the water.

 For relaxing and budget-friendly accommodations, check out the Deerfield Lodge at Heavenly, where they offer spacious dog-friendly suites with fireplaces and Jacuzzi tubs.
-The pet fee is $45 per pet, and nightly rates start at $156.
+The pet fee is $45 per pet.

 Bring Fido to Stow, Ohio’s Bow Wow Beach for an uncrowded, sandy day out on a lake that spans 3 acres.
 Your dog will love playing off-leash with new four-legged friends.
 When it’s time to leave, utilize one of the convenient dog washing stations on-site before stopping for a frozen treat at Handel’s Homemade Ice Cream & Frozen Yogurt.

-Stay in nearby Akron at a Peaceful Lakefront Cottage, which allows pets for an additional fee of $25.
-Nightly rates start at $106.
+Stay in nearby Akron at this loft apartment, which allows pets for no additional fee.

 5. Lake Havasu